-In cages the hen tries to adopt the same procedure, but because of the restrictions applied by cages, she cannot and consequently is believed to suffer a degree of frustration as demonstrated by the display of non-adaptive behaviour.
-She searches the cage, pushing other hens away till she settles.
+Hens housed in cages try to adopt the same procedure, but because of the restrictions applied by the cage, she cannot and consequently is believed to suffer a degree of frustration which is demonstrated by the display of non-adaptive behaviour.
+She searches the cage, and pushes other hens away till she settles.
 The time spent in laying is often a period of harassment from other hens.
-When the time to expel the egg arrives some squat while others stand to do so.
+Some hens will squat to expel the egg while others stand.
 The position adopted influences the number of cracked eggs – eggs expelled while standing are more likely to be cracked.

 Hens will use single and/or community nests although timid birds are less likely to use the community type.
 In any one flock it is likely that both types will be found and hence better control of floor eggs may be achieved by giving the birds a choice of nest type.
 The following recommendations will help reduce the number of floor eggs produced by a flock:

-The key to success is ultimately to unlock the relationship between capital costs, production costs, returns and bird welfare.
+The key to success is ultimately to identify the relationship between capital costs, production costs, returns and bird welfare for each flock.
 One important element in this relationship is that of stocking density – the number of birds placed into a given area.
 Production per bird tends to remain constant until flock size reaches a certain number.
 As this number is increased above what could be called the maximum stocking density, mortality will increase and production will probably decrease.
 The losses associated with this per bird production decrease will initially be more than compensated for by the increased total production from the house from the increase in the number of birds.

 As the number of birds is further increased a point is reached when production losses from higher mortality and lower per bird production are so great that the increased total house population cannot compensate for them.
 There is a point before this where modern society will not accept the conditions that are considered inferior caused by increasing the number of birds.
-The successful manager will be he who takes into consideration all of these factors and who houses the maximum number of birds without reaching a population density not accepted by society.
-Therefore It is important form managers to be aware of regulations regarding stocking densities and cage size.
+The successful manager will take all of these factors into consideration and house the maximum number of birds without reaching a population density that has poor consequences.
+Therefore, it is important for managers to be aware of regulations regarding stocking densities and cage size.

 When young chickens are given a lot of attention and are handled gently but frequently, they respond by better growth, resistance to disease and usually react less to stress and are less fearful.
 Those flocks where this approach to management is used and continued throughout the birds’ life will have a significantly lower reaction to day-to-day management problem situations.
 Making time to spend with the stock will result in better production efficiency and well being of the birds.